source-cooperative/.github/profile/README.md

 - `source.coop/cli/src/index.ts`: Entry point for the command-line interface.

 ## Usage Instructions
-For Usage instrcutions on below sectins, please refer to correspoding readme file on source.coop and daat.source.coop.
+For Usage instrcutions on below sections, please refer to correspoding readme file on source.coop and data.source.coop.

 ### Installation
 ### Running the Application